Xavose/NeverwinterNights/8. Tracking down the words of power/Word of Death Description.md

 **Requires:** Attunement

-**How to unlock:** Cherish the death of a loved one
+**How to unlock:** Understand the cost of death

 **Form:** A large black crow

 **Effects:**

 - While attuned to the word, once per turn you can use your bonus action to turn the eye of death upon another creature.
-The next attack roll against that creature has advantage, or the creature has disadvantage on the next saving throw it makes to avoid damage or death.
+Until the start of your next turn that creature has vulnerability to necrotic damage.
+If they are immune or resistant to necrotic damage they lose that immunity or resistance for the same period of time.

 ---